Reality is only an extension of history.

 Distribution of Fighting Strength

-The battlefield is divided into three war zones with their own characteristics in descending order: Rural Area, Business Circles, and the Mafia.
+The battlefield is divided into three war zones with their own characteristics in descending order: Rural Area, Commercial Circles, and the Mafia.
 Before each round of battle commences, the commanding officer may adjust their expected distribution of fighting strength.
 After a player joins a battle, if they are offline when the battle starts, their fighting team will be randomly placed at one of the fronts to fight.
 If the player is online, they can choose which front to fight.
 Players might have a better chance of winning if they can act according to the expectations of the commanding officer.

 Rewards